agaveapi/core-services/README.md

 ## Using this image

-The Agave Developer APIs are distributed in two forms.
-For development purposes and local testing, a Docker image is available with all the APIs and Live Docs bundled together into a single deployment.
-For production settings, the services may be run and scaled independently.
-In this readme, we focus on the development distribution.
-For information on scaling individual services, see the README files of the individual services.
+The Agave Developer APIs are distributed as Docker images.
+For development purposes and local testing, a Docker image is available with all the APIs and Live Docs bundled together into a single Docker image.
+For production and distributed deployments, we recommend the production build, which splits each API and worker process into its own image with a load balanced SSL reverse proxy.

 ### Requirements